 How Do I Apply?

-Applicants to the Bard Microcollege begin by participating in a timed, in-person writing session, at either the Brooklyn Public Library at Grand Army Plaza or Countee Cullen Library on 136th Street in Harlem.
-Finalists will be contacted to set up interviews, and will be asked to complete the FAFSA form.
+You can apply to either the Brooklyn or Harlem Microcollege at either location.
+Finalists will be contacted to set up an interview on Zoom, and will be asked to complete the FAFSA form.

 No standardized tests or placement exams are required.
 There is no application fee to apply to the Bard Microcolleges.